CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

       ![](../media/Lab-05/mirrored-1.png)

-1. Locate the **Landing zone URL** in the details section of the mirrored database home page and copy it
+1. Locate the **Landing zone URL** in the details section of the mirrored database home page and copy it.

      ![](../media/Lab-05/landing-zone-1.png)